Translational Biophotonics Cluster

 Tayyaba is a Professor of Dermatology at the Wellman Center for Photomedicine, Harvard Medical School (HMS) and a Professor of Health Sciences and Technology (Harvard-MIT).
 She was the founding Director of the Office for Research Career Development at Massachusetts General Hospital until 2011.

-Tayyaba is a pioneer of photomedicine and has translated new therapies to the clinic.
-She is an inventor of Visudyne, which has benefited millions of patients around the world suffering from macular degeneration.
+Tayyaba is a leader of photomedicine research and development, and she has translated new therapies to the clinic.
+She is an inventor of Visudyne, which has benefited hundreds of thousands of patients around the world suffering from macular degeneration.
 The Hasan Lab is developing targeted and optically active nanomedicine for cancer in preclinical models while her team also is performing cutting-edge clinical trials using Visudyne-PDT to treat otherwise refractory tumors in patients.

 We are developing new approaches to image-guided photomedicine and nanomedicine in collaboration with the Hasan Lab.